 Where are collets used?

-  While metalworking utilises the broadest range of collet varieties, collets are used in a
+While metalworking utilises the broadest range of collet varieties, collets are used in a surprising number of applications:

-  surprisingly wide variety of applications:

-  - Semiconductors – used in the semiconductor industry to pick up a die from a wafer after a
+Collets are used in the semiconductor industry to pick up a die from a wafer after a die-cutting process.

-  die-cutting process

 At Hyfore Workholding, we supply a leading range of collet options.
-While the options available are

-  primarily for the metalworking industry, the applications of collets, as listed here, are
+While the options available are primarily for the metalworking industry, the applications of collets, as listed here, are far-reaching.

-  far-reaching.

 We supply the following collet workholding: